Tübatulabal language: Phonology

-Segmental phonology

 Vowels

 There are six phonemic vowels in Tübatulabal:

 Contrastive short and long versions of each vowel are found in both stressed and unstressed syllables.
 The vowels have various allophones which occur in different environments, most notably more central lax allophones when the vowels are short and occur in unstressed syllables. i and u can occur as the second member of a diphthong with any other vowel, resulting in ten possible diphthongs (Voegelin reports that ɨu is rare).
 Phonologically, the members of a diphthong are treated as distinct segments.
 For example, the common initial reduplication process, which copies the first stem vowel, copies only the first member of a diphthong, e.g.: